Skip to content

 5. Recency Bias in Performance Reviews

-Another common bias in performance reviews is the recency bias.
-This is where you focus on what an employee has done recently, rather than looking at how they have worked during the entire performance cycle.
+Another common bias in performance reviews is recency bias.
+This is where you focus on what an employee has done recently, rather than looking at how they have worked during the entire period which the performance review encompasses.

 For example, one of your employees might have closed a big sales contract at the start of the performance cycle.
 More recently, they have missed a few potential deals.
 Recency bias is when you disregard the employee’s achievements at the start of the review period and focus exclusively on their underperformance over the past few weeks.